 Create OAuth credentials for user authentication

-2. Copy the Client ID and Redirect URL as you will use them to implement user authentication later in this tutorial.
-The Client ID is found on the Application item's Overview page, while the Redirect URL is found on the Settings page.
+2. Copy the Client ID and Redirect URL as you will use them to implement user authentication User authentication is a type of authentication that allows users with an ArcGIS account to sign into an application and allow it to access ArcGIS content, services, and resources on their behalf.
+The typical authorization protocol used is OAuth2.0.
+Learn more later in this tutorial.
+Both the Client ID and the Redirect URL are found on the Settings page.

 Open an Android Studio project with Gradle